Summary of Activities that Continue

 Summary of Contingency Staffing Plan

-In the event of a lapse of appropriations, a total of 62 (13%) SAMHSA staff will be retained including one exempt staff (their activities or position are already funded or otherwise exempt) and 61 (12%) who are excepted (their activities are deemed necessary by implication, or for the safety of human life).
+In the event of a lapse of appropriations, a total of 127 SAMHSA staff will be retained including 52 exempt staff (their activities or position are already funded or otherwise exempt) and 75 who are excepted (their activities are deemed necessary by implication, or for the safety of human life).

-The one exempt SAMHSA staff is the Presidentially-appointed Assistant Secretary for Mental Health and Substance Abuse.
+The 52 exempt SAMHSA staff is the one Presidentially appointed Assistant Secretary for Mental Health and Substance Abuse and employees that are funded via BSCA advanced appropriations and carry-over.

-Excepted SAMHSA staff will continue to perform vital tasks related to imminent threats to human health or life including ensuring the ongoing operations of the Suicide Prevention Hotline reviewing suicide letters and ensuring they are quickly addressed by Suicide Prevention Centers, and reviewing opioid prescription limit waivers.
-Additionally the Commissioned Corps Officers assigned to SAHMSA will continue providing critical behavioral health services in response to disasters.
+Excepted SAMHSA staff will continue to perform vital tasks related to imminent threats to human life including ensuring the ongoing operations of the Suicide Prevention Hotline reviewing suicide letters and ensuring they are quickly addressed by Suicide Prevention Centers, and reviewing opioid prescription limit waivers.
+Additionally, the Commissioned Corps Officers assigned to SAHMSA will continue providing critical behavioral health services in response to disasters.
 Excepted staff will also support the orderly phase down and suspension of non-funded SAMHSA activities.
-SAMHSA has 32 Public Health Service Commissioned Corps Officers who will continue working under this exception.
+SAMHSA has 41 Public Health Service Commissioned Corps Officers who will continue working under this exception.